Boost your child's bone health

 - Babies – The Department of Health recommends that all babies have vitamin D drops from birth to make sure they get enough.
-Babies who are having more than 500ml (about a pint) of infant formula don't need vitamin drops because formula is already fortified with vitamins.
+Babies who are having more than 500ml (about a pint) of infant formula do not need vitamin drops because formula is already fortified with vitamins.

-- Under fives – It's recommended that all children aged six months to five years have vitamin supplements containing vitamins A, C and D every day.
+- Under 5s – It's recommended that all children aged 6 months to 5 years have vitamin supplements containing vitamins A, C and D every day.

-- Children over five – Children over five and adults should consider taking a daily supplement containing 10 micrograms (mcg) of vitamin D, especially during the winter when there is less sun.
+- Children over 5 – Children over 5 and adults should consider taking a daily supplement containing 10 micrograms (mcg) of vitamin D, especially during the winter when there is less sun.